EricCrosson/unkillable-scratch/README.md

 The variable `unkillable-scratch-behavior` defines the action taken when a kill is attempted on a buffer matching one or more of the regexp's in the list `unkillable-buffers`.
+This list will only match one buffer by default, the `*scratch*` buffer.

+This package treats the `*scratch*` buffer specially; in the event of a call to `kill-buffer` the buffer contents will be replaced with `initial-scratch-message`.
+Removing the regexp matching `*scratch*` from `unkillable-buffers` disables this behavior.

-The following values are supported
+The following values of `unkillable-scratch-behavior` are supported

 | Setting       | Meaning                                             |
 |--------------:|-----------------------------------------------------|